 WW100 New Zealand

-'WW100' is a shared identity for New Zealand First World War centenary projects and activities, from official state ceremonies and legacy projects to community initiatives and personal projects.
+'WW100' was a shared identity for New Zealand First World War centenary projects and activities, from official state ceremonies and legacy projects to community initiatives and personal projects.

-The WW100 programme offers every New Zealander the chance to consider the impact of the First World War — whether you reflect on the nature of war, remember family members who served, visit a memorial, or think about how your community was affected by events long ago.
+The WW100 programme offered every New Zealander the chance to consider the impact of the First World War — whether you reflected on the nature of war, remember family members who served, visited a memorial, or thought about how your community was affected by events long ago.

 The events of 1914–1918 affected more than those who went away— they touched nearly every New Zealand family, every community, school, workplace and club or group.
 One indication of this wide-reaching impact is how many New Zealand communities, large or small, have a memorial marking the First World War.

-The centenary commemorations will honour the service and sacrifice of those who fought, and will also tell the stories of the great majority of people who remained at home.
+The centenary commemorations honoured the service and sacrifice of those who fought, and also told the stories of the great majority of people who remained at home.
 With a generation of men overseas, women took on new roles that began to change our workforce and society.
-At a time of intense pressure to conform, the courage of those who opposed the war, including conscientious objectors, must also be acknowledged.
+At a time of intense pressure to conform, the courage of those who opposed the war, including conscientious objectors, was also acknowledged.

-Many of the centenary activities planned for 2014–2019 focus on family connections, the places we live and work in today, the stories we tell and the freedoms we enjoy.
+Many of the centenary activities during 2014–2019 focused on family connections, the places we live and work in today, the stories we tell and the freedoms we enjoy.